Be sure to turn off the power and unplug the printer before you start.

 Print a blank page.
 Run a clean page through your printer.
 This will pick up lint, dust, and stray toner.
 In some printers, you’ll have to take the printer offline and then press the Form Feed button.
 OR… open your word processor to a blank page and press the Print command.
 If it won’t print a blank page, type any character and then press Print.

 Cover up.
 When not in use, protect your printer with a printer cover.
-They’re available at computer and office supply stores.
+Covers are available at computer and office supply stores.
 A cover keeps your printer safe and clean when not in use.

-Before you call tech support, lug your printer into an authorized repair facility, or request in-house service, you should try to change the cartridge first and see if that clears up the problem.
+Before you call tech support, take your printer into an authorised repair facility, or request an in-house service.
+You should try to change the cartridge first and see if that clears up the problem.

 Don’t ram the paper out if you have a paper jam.
-This can damage the printer, which I have seen done many times.
-Look at guides on the manufactures site, if you don’t have time to do that, remember that you want to get the paper out smoothly.
+It can damage the printer, which we have seen many times.
+Look at guides on the manufactures site.
+If you don’t have time to do that, remember that you want to get the paper out smoothly.
 Most HP Printers have a hatch attached at the back that can be removed.
 You will then have access to the paper wheels, and you should be able to see the paper that is jammed in there.
-Remove the paper this way, and it is unlikely that you will damage the printer.
+Remove the paper like this, and it is unlikely that you will damage the printer.

 Power down correctly

 Turn your printer off when not in use.
-This can prevent drying of ink and also help keep the printer functioning at high quality.
-Remember to use the printers power button, and them remove at the plug if need be.
+It can prevent drying of ink and also help keep the printer functioning at high quality.
+Remember to use the printer power button, and then remove at the plug if necessary.
 Don’t power off if you are in the middle of something.
 These will just cause problems for you.

-IF you perform print ink clean by software or your printer’s hardware, do it once and not over and over.
+If you perform print ink clean by software or your printer’s hardware, do it once and not over and over.
 Doing this over and over can cause more damage than good.
 Clean your printer’s encoder strip monthly to stop quality issues at a later date.
 Remember if you have low ink to replace immediately.
-This prevents ink being left in the printer heads and nozzles, and will generally give your printer more life.
+It prevents ink being left in the printer heads and nozzles and will give your printer more life.

-Use these printer tips and safe you and your company on un necessary expenses.
+Use these printer tips to save you and your company from unnecessary expenses.